 Ultimately cupping promotes blood flow which is thought to have a number of therapeutic outcomessuch as reduced pain and muscle tension, reducing muscle fatigue and assisting with the bodies healing process.
 Instead of compressing the muscles and fascia we are separating and decompressing, think of it like thin layers of flaky pastry!

-For swimmers, this is of benefit to promote faster recovery and to prevent the buildup of any lactic acid and other metabolites in the muscles as this normally contributes to poorer performance during training and competition for the athletes.
+It can promote a faster recovery and prevent the buildup of any lactic acid and other metabolites in the muscles as this normally contributes to poorer performance during training and competition for the athletes.
 Not a good thing if you’re racing heats in the morning and have a finals race in the evening of the same day while potentially taking part in multiple races over a week.

 So, where did cupping come from?